wailsapp/docsv1/content/tutorials/quotes.md

 ### Linux

-Currently, packing on Linux isn't supported as it could mean many things.
+Currently, packaging on Linux isn't supported as it could mean many things.
 There is the potential to support snap packages in the future.

 ## Exercises